gamecreature/sticky_params/README.md

 # StickyParams

-A little gem that automaticly remembers the request parameters between requests without hassle.
+A little gem that automatically remembers the request parameters between requests without hassle.
 For example for remembering the filtering and sorting of a list, when switching to a detail screen and back.

 ```ruby